CoinTracking February 8, 2026 | 9 min read

 02 Why Are Transactions Missing?

 The causes of unpaired deposits and withdrawals are diverse.
-The most common cause in CoinTracking are scam and spam tokens, followed by incomplete API imports and bridges and cross-chain swaps.
+Most often, simply not all exchanges and wallets ever used are imported – or at one exchange only the trades are imported, but not the deposits and withdrawals.
+On top of that come scam and spam tokens, incomplete API imports, and bridges and cross-chain swaps.

 • Scam & Spam Tokens/NFTs – Unwanted airdrops and scam tokens create deposits without counterparts.
 CoinTracking cannot assign these and lists them as "missing transactions".
-This is the most common cause in CoinTracking.
+One of the most common causes in CoinTracking.

 • Bridges & Cross-Chain Swaps – In cross-chain swaps, asset A goes out and asset B comes in – CoinTracking doesn't recognize the connection because different assets are involved.
 With bridges, the destination chain is often missing from the import (e.g., only Ethereum imported, but not Base after a bridge).

-• Manual Transfers Not Assigned – OTC deals, P2P transfers, or crypto payments.
+• Manual Transfers Not Assigned – OTC deals, P2P transfers, ICOs/pre-sales (tokens often arrive much later than the payment went out), gifts within the family, or crypto payments.
 The transaction exists in CoinTracking, but the type is incorrectly classified – e.g., "Deposit" instead of "Payment" or "Trade".

 • Missing Chain Imports for Wallets – You've imported your Ethereum wallet, but not the same address on Polygon, Arbitrum, or Base.
 Each chain must be recorded separately so transfers can be paired.

 In practice, almost always a combination of these causes applies.
 Anyone who has been active for several years and used various platforms must proceed systematically to find all gaps.
-Missing transactions cause follow-up errors in the tax report – such as incorrect holding periods or faulty profit calculations – because CoinTracking cannot correctly track the origin or whereabouts of assets.
+Missing transactions lead to wrong balances and acquisition costs – and thus to a faulty calculation in the tax report – because CoinTracking cannot correctly track the origin or whereabouts of assets.

 Quick Reference: Missing Transaction → Cause → Solution